betancourtl/draft-js-custom-styles/README.md

 [![Build Status](https://travis-ci.org/webdeveloperpr/draft-js-custom-styles.svg?branch=master)](https://travis-ci.org/webdeveloperpr/draft-js-custom-styles)
 # draft-js-custom-styles

-This package allows you to completely remove the customStyleMap functionality with a more dynamic one, using customStyleFn.
+This package allows you to use custom inline styles and also export them so they can be rendered to using `draft-js-export-html` package

+It will export:
+ - default inline styles (BOLD, ITALIC, UNDERLINE, etc)
+ - customStyleMap (Your customStyleMap styles that you will pass to the editor)
+ - customStyles (Your custom styles)

 ## Table of Contents